kwhite2/git/lessons.md

 Rather than write out the solution here, I want to encourage you to go back through the lessons as needed.

-You'll know you've completed step one when the project folder shows up on your local machine.
+You'll know you've completed step one when the project folder (called `git`) shows up on your local machine.

-After you've made and saved the changes, you'll know you've completed step three when your changes appear in the project folder on GitHub.
+After you've made and saved the changes, you'll know you've completed step three when your changes appear in the project folder on _your_ GitHub account.

 ## Evaluation

-Which best describes cloning?
+Which best describes _cloning_?
 - Copying a repository from GitHub to your local machine.*
 - Copying a repository from your local machince to GitHub.
 - Copying a repository from someone else's GitHub account to your own.
 - Copying a repository from your account to someone else's account.

-Which best describes forking?
+Which best describes _forking_?
 - Copying a repository from GitHub to your local machine.
 - Copying a repository from your local machince to GitHub.
 - Copying a repository from someone else's GitHub account to your own.*